aodhanlutetiae/dj_recsys/reading.md

 # reading list, with notes

 This reading list concentrates on YouTube and recommender systems, with some items on how journalists can investigate black boxes and recommenders outside of YouTube.
-Commentary is slowly being added since the list gathers together very disparate material; there are press articles, computer science textbooks, research articles, journalism case studies and more.
-So review the commentary to see if we have what you need
+The list gathers together very disparate material; there are press articles, computer science textbooks, research articles, journalism case studies and more.

 *[Back to main page](https://aodhanlutetiae.github.io/dj_recsys/)*